alamin147/streaming-app/README.md

 - 📺 Custom video player with playback controls, picture-in-picture, and fullscreen mode
 - 🔍 Search and tag-based filtering
 - 💬 Comments system for viewer engagement
-- ⭐ Rating system for videos
+- ⭐ Rating system for videos (1-5 stars)
 - 📚 Bookmarking (Watch Later) functionality
 - 📊 User and admin dashboards with analytics
 - ⚙️ Admin panel for content moderation and user management
 - 📜 Video history tracking
 - 🔄 Trending videos section based on popularity
-- 📁 File uploads for videos and thumbnails
+- 📁 File uploads for videos (100MB limit) and thumbnails (10MB limit)
 - 🚩 Content reporting system for inappropriate material
+- 👤 User profile customization with bio
+- 📰 Blog section with articles on streaming tips and trends
+- 📧 Newsletter subscription system
+- 🏷️ Advanced tagging system (up to 5 tags per video)
+- 📱 Responsive design for mobile and desktop

 ---

 ## 🧑‍💻 Tech Stack